I have often had more than one job at a time.

 These footings start below ground, extending up to just slightly above ground, after the house is built, so you can’t easily see them.
 However, they are exactly as they sound – a wider foot of concrete that the walls of the house rest on, which spreads out the weight of the house, so that as gravity pulls the house down, the house rests on and into the earth, rather than sinking through the earth.

 And so.
 The foundation is the most important thing, and it must be built below the surface of the earth, on undisturbed ground.

 Undisturbed ground can be understood as your core essence, the you that is under the layers of labels, traumas, ideas, thoughts and cultural conceptions of yourself.
 Undisturbed ground is the sweet and unique and soulful you.

-As a metaphor for knowing yourself and healing yourself – the process starts with a willingness to dig deep, then build the foundation of your self on the core essence of who you are.
-You must be willing to unearth the layers obscuring this undisturbed ground so that your own foundation is fully supported.
+As a metaphor for knowing yourself and healing yourself – this process starts with a willingness to dig deep, then build the foundation of your self on the core essence of who you are.
+You must be willing to unearth the layers covering this undisturbed ground so that your own foundation is fully supported.

 3. When you build a house absolutely nothing is untouched.
 Real, human carpenter hands have touched everything.
 Nothing is unconsidered.

 Look around the building or house you’re currently sitting it.
 Now consider that every last bit of the house, every last layer, top to bottom, from the inside to outside, has been thought about, decisions have been made, and hands, real human carpenter hands, have touched.
 Touched it all.

 When we start down the path of rebuilding ourselves (whether it’s restoring health and love and sensation to our physical bodies or restoring a connection to our creativity, our ancestors, our cultures) healing ourselves requires constant, deliberate attention.
 Attention to every last element of our selves.
 Attention in the form of thought, of feeling, of inquiry.